MattBlackOnly/TubeTube/README.md

 - Ensure the `settings.yaml` file is correctly placed in the `/path/to/config` directory.
 - The volume paths in the `docker-compose.yml` file should match the names specified in the settings.yaml file (e.g., /data/**General**, etc..).
 - You can create as many folder locations as needed in `settings.yaml`, but each must be mapped individually in `docker-compose.yml`.

-### Cookies File Configuration:
-The application expects a cookies file to be located in the config directory and named cookies.txt.
-If the file is present, its path will be set for use in the application.
-If not, the application will continue to function without it.
+- To use a cookies file, create a `cookies.txt` file and place it in the config directory.

 ## Screenshot